CookingMeister/apollo-book-hunt/README.md

 ![Screenshot of Apollo Book Hunt](client/public/mockup.png)

+## Link

+The Apollo Book Hunt application is deployed on Render at [https://apollo-book-hunt.onrender.com](https://apollo-book-hunt.onrender.com).

 ## API Documentation

 The Apollo Book Hunt API is built using GraphQL and follows the GraphQL schema defined in `server/schemas/typeDefs.js`.
 The available queries and mutations are: